Costa Chica of Guerrero: History

 Archeological excavation in the region has been spotty with only preliminary evaluation starting from the 1930s, so information on the pre Hispanic history of this area is limited.
 Sites have been identified in the municipalities of Azoyú, Juchitán, Marquelia, Ometepec, San Luis Acatlán and Tecoanapa.
 Highland sites include Piedra Labrada, Los Zapotales, La Mira, Arcelia del Progreso and Yoloxóchitl all above 650 meters above sea level.
 Hill sites include Capulín Chocolate, El Pericón, Tecuantepec, El Limón, Horcasitas, Chinantla, San Luis Acatlán and Zoyatlán.
 Those by the ocean are generally near the mouths of rivers and include Las Arenillas and El Alto.
 Horcasitas and San Luis Acatlán are notable because they are built on natural elevations to avoid seasonal flooding from the San Luis River.

 Arcelia del Progreso, Marquelia and Yoloxóchitl show Olmec influence.
-Much of the region was part of a Mixtec province called Ayacatla, which had its capital in Igualapa.
+Much of the region was part of a Mixtec province called Ayacastla, which had its capital in Igualapa and also included Ometepec, Azoyú, Quahuitlan (now Cahuitán), and the extinct settlement of Tlacolula.
 In addition to the four found today, there were other indigenous groups, such as the Yopenahuatlec in what is now Marquelia, but they disappeared over the colonial period as the indigenous population markedly declined.
+Ayacastla, Huehuetán, Quahuitlan and the extinct villages of Cintla and Cuauhtzapotla each had their own unattested languages, referred to respectively as Ayacastec, Huehuetec, Quahutec, Cintec, and Zapotec (most likely unrelated to the Zapotec languages of Oaxaca).

 During the Spanish conquest of the Aztec Empire, Pedro de Alvarado conquered the area in 1522, founding the town of Acatlán the same year.
 In 1531, a Tlapanec uprising forced most of the Spanish residents to flee.
 During the rest of the 16th century, much of the indigenous population was decimated, primarily due to new infectious diseases carried by colonists; they also suffered from war and overwork.
 In Xochistlahuaca there were about 20,000 indigenous in 1522 but by 1582, only 200 survived.